MicroEJ/docs/VEEPortingGuide/uiFontRenderer.rst

   1. It only manages the characters layouting; the drawing is performed by another C file.
   2. It manages the layouting **and** the drawing; in that case, the implementation has to check if it supports the font.

-The following diagram illustrates the drawing of an string:
+The following diagram illustrates the drawing of a string:

 .. graphviz:: :align: center